kalaloka/e-commerce-microservices-sample/README.md

 Deploying One micro service which is products-cna-microservice

 Dockerfile
-# Use Node.js 18 on Alpine Linux
 FROM node:18-alpine

-# Set the working directory inside the container
 WORKDIR /app

-# Copy package.json to the working directory
 COPY package.json .

-# Install dependencies
 RUN npm install

-# Copy the rest of the application code
 COPY . .

-# Expose the port the app runs on (e.g., 3000 if that's your app's port)
 EXPOSE 3000

-# Command to run the application
 CMD ["npm", "start"]

 docker build -t your-image-name .